What’s your salon, clinic or spa doing for Breast Cancer Awareness this October?

 #2.
 Motivate your salon team

 Getting your team on-board and inspired about a fundraising event can seem hard work at times.
 You’re bubbling with pink excitement whilst your team view it as a yet another chore that eats into their free time.

 #3.
 Timing is important when you’re in business

 Think about timing.
-Are you having ongoing activity throughout Pink October or focusing your energy on one big event?
+Are you having ongoing activity throughout Pink October or focusing all your energy and effort on one big charitable event?

 Which day of the week is best for your business?
 While a Friday or Saturday event ensures there are plenty of clients in your salon to donate, it’s also your busiest period and might not be the best time to throw in a major marketing distraction.